 Another great temple for Buddhists is Wat Machimmaram which comprises of the tallest seated Buddha, which is unexpected in a country with a 95% of the Muslim population.
 The gallery and the inside decoration are very attractive.

 You may think that this would be the largest mosque, but there are several large mosques than this.
 What makes this unique is that it is 300 years old approximately and was built without using even a single piece of metal.

 Wakaf Che Yeh:

-From among several markets in Kota Bharu, this is the most popular and commonly visited market that is opened late till night, sometimes even till morning.
-Almost everything is available in the market and products of every major brand like Nike and Adidas are widely available.
+Among several markets in Kota Bharu, this is the most popular and commonly visited market that is opened late till night, sometimes even till morning.
+Almost everything is available in the market, and products of every major brand like Nike and Adidas are widely available.

 Pasar Siti Khadijah Market :

 Another great market for fresh vegetables, fruits, meat, eggs, silver, bronze, and household items.
 It is also very much popular for its ready-made dishes and desserts, due to which a lot of traffic is attracted towards the market.
 The major difference between this and Wakaf Che Yeh is that Khadijah Market gets closed early.

 Beaches have always been the best place to spend weekends at.
 In Kelantan, PCB is the beach near Kota Bharu, which is also highly admired by local residents and tourists.
 When we talk about the history of this beach, it was first named Pantai Cinta Berahi, which was seen as inappropriate for a beach in an Islamic state.
 To the north is the Thailand border, filled with Guards to arrest trespassers.

 The King’s Residence:

 As the name says, this was the palace for the king, which is obviously not easy to enter.
 However, some tourists say that the king was not living there when it was being renovated, and the guards, after much persuasion, allowed tourists to enter.